Ready to Cut the Cord? 12 Cost-Saving Alternatives to Cable

 10. STANDALONE PREMIUM NETWORK SUBSCRIPTIONS

 In the past, if you wanted premium cable networks like HBO and Showtime, you’d have to include it to your cable subscription package at an additional cost.
 But the networks have gotten hip to the cord-cutting trend and now offer standalone subscriptions.
-HBO offers HBO Now for $14.99 a month, while Starz recently introduced a streaming service for $8.99 a month that is compatible with Apple TV, Android, Roku, and Chromecast.
+HBO offers HBO Now for $14.99 a month, while Starz has a streaming service for $8.99 a month that is compatible with Apple TV, Android, Roku, Chromecast, and Amazon Prime.
 You can add HBO and Starz to your Amazon Prime for an added $10.99 a month.
 And Showtime can be found on both Amazon Prime and Hulu Plus.

 11. DIGITAL NEWS OUTLETS

 There are also great streaming options for news junkies.
 While CNN and MSNBC don’t have standalone streaming services, the cable news networks are available on Sling TV.
 News outlets like CBS News, Sky News, ABC News, Bloomberg TV, and Newsy, meanwhile, all offer free live streaming services for Roku and Apple TV.

 12. SPORTS PASSES

 Now you can watch live, out-of-market Major League Baseball games on MLB.tv, hockey with the NHL GameCenter Live, and basketball with NBA League Pass.
 The NFL and DirecTV are now offering NFL Sunday Ticket to non-DirecTV customers, so more people can watch live, out-of-market NFL games every Sunday.
 You can even subscribe to the WWE Network for $10 a month for access to an extensive back catalog library and every new pay-per-view event.